 Parent: You may file if you are the parent of a U.S. citizen, and you have been abused, either physically or verbally by your U.S. citizen son or daughter.

 Child: You may file for yourself if you are an abused child under 21, unmarried, and have been abused by your U.S. citizen or permanent resident parent.
 Your children may also be included on your petition if you have any.
 You may also file for yourself as a child after age 21 but before age 25 if you can demonstrate that the abuse was the main reason for the delay in filing.

 Yes.
-We understand that it is very hard for many men to contact an attorney about their abusive spouse, because of the disgrace or humiliation that many men feel.
+We understand that it is very hard for many men to contact an attorney about their abusive spouse because of the disgrace or humiliation that many men feel.
 Also, many men do not recognize that what is happening in their marriage is abusive, because it is the reverse of the usual story of a man abusing his wife.
 You are not alone; we have helped many men whose lives have been threatened by their wives.
-We have successfully represented men whose psychological abuse, threats of violence, or financial extortion has been so intense that it wasn’t emotionally or physically safe to stay in the abusive relationship.
+Our domestic violence immigration lawyers have successfully represented men whose psychological abuse, threats of violence, or financial extortion has been so intense that it wasn’t emotionally or physically safe to stay in the abusive relationship.

 Yes!
-Immigrants have a right to live free from abuse and have special immigration benefits.
+Immigrants have a right to live free from abuse by pursuing a green card.